 This shop wanted to replace the ac compressor and almost all of the parts that attached to the compressor.
-The customer got me involved before any repairs were approved.
-After making some notes on what the owner was told I called the shop.
+The customer contacted me before they approved any repairs.
+After making some notes on what the owner heard I called the shop.
 The service adviser notified me that the ac compressor had internal damage and spread metal through the system.
-This was believable and I have seen this happen before.
+I could believe this and I have seen this happen before.

 But I decided to ask a few questions before I recommended the owner approve the auto repairs.
 First I asked the service adviser what the pressure readings were on the high and low side.
 The adviser stated he would find out and call me back.
 Two hours latter he called back and notified me that the system was empty and the Freon had leaked out.